If you are considering setting up a business in Qatar, this helpful guide outlines the whole process including tax, admin, employment laws, and more.

 - Directors and Officers Liability Insurance: indemnity payable to the directors and officers of a company (managers or supervisors) as a compensation for their losses or defense costs resulting from legal action against them while working with the company.

-According to Qatar Labour Law, all employees must have coverage under the Workmen’s Compensation Insurance (also called Employers’ Liability Insurance).
+According to Qatari labor law, all employees must have coverage under the Workmen’s Compensation Insurance (also called Employers’ Liability Insurance).
 This policy covers work-related accidents and occupational diseases; it also provides salary replacement and medical benefits to employees or workmen injured while employed by your business.

 - Property All Risk Insurance: indemnity for accidental physical loss and/or damage.